Updated Jun 18, 2026§ For Pets

 The weenect vs tractive debate is really about two companies solving the same problem: build a GPS tracker light enough for a cat collar that pings location over cellular.
 Both weigh under 28g, both need monthly subscriptions, and both run on LTE.
 Where they split is the software, the pricing, and a few hardware quirks that matter more than you’d think when your 4kg cat vanishes over the fence at 3 AM.

-• Tractive CAT Mini weighs 25g and covers 175+ countries — the broadest coverage of any cat GPS tracker on the market
+• Tractive CAT Mini weighs 25g and covers 175+ countries — effectively global coverage, now closely matched by Weenect’s 170+ countries

 • Weenect XS costs roughly $64 less over two years — its 2-year prepaid plan works out to about $3.75/month vs Tractive’s $8/month on an annual plan